Northwest Regional Airport Terrace-Kitimat (YXT)

 Issue dated January 1985

-The long, friendly relationship between CP Air and the Aluminum Company Canada.
-Kitimat works (served by Terrace airport) was cause for a celebration when Kitimat's Alcan works celebrated its 30th anniversary.
+Here we have some photos of Terrace-Kitimat airport from the CP Air News magazine issued January 1985.
+The long, friendly relationship between CP Air and the Aluminum Company of Canada Kitimat works (served by Terrace airport) was cause for a celebration when Kitimat's Alcan works celebrated its 30th anniversary.

-Below left - Jim Mutch, right, CP Air's director of Western Canada Services; and Tom Laurie.
-Manager, Terrace presented a picture to Kitimat works manager Emery LeBlanc.
+Below left - Jim Mutch, right, CP Air's director of Western Canada Services and Tom Laurie, Manager, Terrace presented a picture to Kitimat works manager Emery LeBlanc.

 It depicts a CP Air DC-3, Convair 240, DC-6B and Boeing 737 on an aerial photo of the plant.
 The inscription reads "30 years of history in your skies."